MicrosoftDocs/fabric-docs/docs/data-explorer/database-editor.md

 * If your data format is JSON, you must also select JSON levels, from 1 to 10.
 The levels determine the table column data division.
 * If your data format is CSV, select the check box **Ignore the first record** to ignore the heading row of the file.

-For more information on data formats, see [Data formats supported by Azure Data Explorer for ingestion](ingestion-supported-formats.md).
+For more information on data formats, see <!-- [TODO- Data formats supported by Azure Data Explorer for ingestion](ingestion-supported-formats.md).-->

 1. In the **Mapping name** field, enter a mapping name.
 You can use alphanumeric characters and underscores.
 Spaces, special characters, and hyphens aren't supported.